nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Add an Alternative Text to Non-text Content {{since '9.3'}}

-Some improvements in regard to accessibility of the Web UI application have been implemented, like adding an alternative text to non-text content as well as adding relevant information to page title dynamcally.
+Some improvements in regard to accessibility of the Web UI application have been implemented, like adding an alternative text to non-text content as well as adding relevant information to page title dynamically.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22478](https://jira.nuxeo.com/browse/NXP-22478) and [NXP-22477](https://jira.nuxeo.com/browse/NXP-22477).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-22478](https://jira.nuxeo.com/browse/NXP-22478) and [NXP-22477](https://jira.nuxeo.com/browse/NXP-22477).

 #### Ability to Close the Banner {{since '9.3'}}